multiformats/go-multiaddr/internal/codependencies/README.md

 modules to upgrade to some minimum version.
 This allows us to express "co dependency" requirements in cases where this module doesn't strictly speaking _depend_ on another module, but conflicts with some version of that module.
+We are using this here to depend on deprecated modules that have been merged into this package.

 In practice, this means: